superfaceai/docs/docs/reference/glossary.md

 ## Profile {#profile}

-_Profile_ contains one or more [use cases](#use-case) along with the version and a general documentation for the group of use cases.
-It is identified by a name with an optional scope separated with a slash, for example: `communication/send-sms`.
+A _profile_ contains one or more [use cases](#use-case), along with the version and general documentation for that group of use cases.
+It is identified by a name, with an optional scope separated by a slash, for example: `communication/send-sms`.
 Optionally, the profile can be scoped to a specific version, for example: `communication/send-sms@2.0.1`.
-Profiles are versioned with [Semantic Versioning](https://semver.org/) to facilitate for breaking changes.
+Profiles are versioned with [Semantic Versioning](https://semver.org/) to indicate breaking changes.

-Profile's file has an extension `.supr` and it is _installed_ with the Superface CLI, forming a static part of the integration.
+Profile's file has an extension `.supr` and it is _installed_ with the Superface CLI.
+It should be committed to a version control system and kept with the application's code.

 Profiles are written using the [Comlink Profile language](#comlink), for example: